Sedomanai/LD48-Final-Product/README.md

 - Fixed tearing lines between tiles
 - Fixed bug where camera gets stuck in gets stuck in either side of the map
 - Correct ceiling death physics and animation
+- Map generation now works as intended (does not repeat, almost always fits)
+- Tiles and items are now optimized and garbage collected offscreen (FPS fix)

 ### Changes
 - Increased screen size

 ### Bugs to Fix & Changes to Make (TEMP)
-- Mole bounces off lower camera threshold when too far down (probably due to lack of tile optimization)
-- Map pieces do not fit with each other sometimes
-- Often a single map piece repeats itself indefinitely for no apparent reason
 - May decrease all item costs drastically
-- May improve initial and/or elemetnary upgrade stat
+- May improve initial and/or elementary upgrade stat
+- Audio overlapping when returning out of window focus (important)